Ivan Lappo: Early years

-Lappo descended from an old Ruthenian noble family, whose roots can be traced back to the 16th-century.
+Lappo descended from an old Ruthenian noble family, whose roots can be traced back to the 16th century.
 It was related to what is now Eastern Belarus and its various representatives held estates between Minsk and Vitebsk.
-The branch of Lappo's ascendants did not hold land possessions; his father was a mid-range official in administration of the Synod of the Russian Orthodox Church, though his exact position is not clear.
+The branch of Lappo's ascendants did not hold land possessions; his father was a mid-range official in the administration of the Synod of the Russian Orthodox Church, though his exact position is not clear.

-In 1888 the 19-year-old Ivan entered the historical-philological faculty of St. Peterburg Imperial University.
-For reasons which are not known and were probably related to financial difficulties some time in the early 1890s he commenced teaching in of the high schools and graduated as late as 1902.
+In 1888, the 19-year-old Ivan entered the historical-philological faculty of St. Peterburg Imperial University.
+For reasons which are not known and were probably related to financial difficulties, some time in the early 1890s, he commenced teaching in one of the high schools and graduated as late as 1902.
 His thesis gained the G. F. Karpov prize, awarded by the Russian Historical Society, and was published as a book.
-Its author was offered a junior teachning role at the university.
+Its author was offered a junior teaching role at the university.

 Teaching in Russia

-In 1905 Lappo assumed the chair of Russian history at the University of Juriev (now Tartu).
-In 1911 he obtained PhD laurels at the University of Moscow and then became head of the historical department in Juriev; at the same time he was commissioned to prepare scientific edition of the Lithuanian Statute of 1588.
-In 1916 he was nominated to a historiographic committee of the Education Ministry.
+In 1905, Lappo assumed the chair of Russian history at the University of Juriev (now Tartu).
+In 1911, he obtained a PhD laurels at the University of Moscow and then became head of the historical department in Juriev; at the same time, he was commissioned to prepare a scientific edition of the Lithuanian Statute of 1588.
+In 1916, he was nominated to a historiographic committee of the Education Ministry.

-Following German takeover of the Governorate of Livonia Lappo decided to leave for central Russia.
-In the summer of 1918 together with most of the university staff he was transferred to the bolshevik-held Voronezh.
-At the newly set-up local university and in somewhat chaotic circumstances he held various teaching roles, until in the spring of 1919 he was nominated head of the governorate's state archive.
+Following the German takeover of the Governorate of Livonia, Lappo decided to leave for central Russia.
+In the summer of 1918, together with most of the university staff, he was transferred to the bolshevik-held Voronezh.
+At the newly set-up local university and in somewhat chaotic circumstances, he held various teaching roles, until in the spring of 1919 he was nominated head of the governorate's state archive.

 Escape from Russia; Czechoslovakia

-In October 1919 Voronezh was taken over by counter-revolutionary troops.
-Lappo seized the opportunity; at the university he applied for leave claiming health and family reasons, and then together with his wife and son he left the city towards the Black Sea coast.
-In 1920 in Novorossiysk they boarded a British evacuation ship and sailed to Greece, soon to move to the Kingdom of Serbs, Croats and Slovenes; Lappo was financially aided by the British.
+In October 1919, Voronezh was taken over by counter-revolutionary troops.
+Lappo seized the opportunity; at the university, he applied for leave claiming health and family reasons, and then, together with his wife and son.
+He left the city towards the Black Sea coast.
+In 1920, in Novorossiysk they boarded a British evacuation ship and sailed to Greece, soon to move to the Kingdom of Serbs, Croats and Slovenes; Lappo was financially aided by the British.

-In 1921 Lappo moved to Prague and contributed to setup of the Russian University, which opened in 1923.
-He held various chairs in history, kept publishing articles, brochures and books.
-In the mid-1920s he started to co-operate with the Lithuanian ministry of foreign affairs and kept preparing various memoranda, supposed to provide historical backing to Lithuanian political claims, advanced during the diplomatic row against Poland over Vilnius.
+In 1921, Lappo moved to Prague and contributed to the setup of the Russian University, which opened in 1923.
+He held various positions in history and continued to publish articles, brochures, and books.
+In the mid-1920s, he started to co-operate with the Lithuanian Ministry of Foreign Affairs and kept preparing various memoranda, supposed to provide historical backing to Lithuanian political claims, advanced during the diplomatic row against Poland over Vilnius.